paulbastian/draft-bastian-jose-dvs/draft-bastian-jose-dvs.md

 - Brian Campbell
 - John Bradley

-# Appendix A. JSON Schema for the "pkds" Header Parameter  (Normative)
+# Appendix A. JSON Schema for the "pkds" Header Parameter  {#appenix-a}

 ```JSON
 {